-First you have to decide if it’s better to file for a Social Security claim under your ex’s or your own.
-Your ex has to be over 62 years of age before filing for a divorcee benefit.
-If you’re widowed you can file to a survivor benefit on their record.
+First you must decide if it’s better to file for a Social Security claim under your ex’s or your own.
+Your ex must be over 62 years of age before filing for a divorcee benefit.
+If you’re widowed, you can file to a survivor benefit on their record.
 The only stipulation with survivor benefit is you can’t remarry before you turn 60.

 If your spouse is older than you, and has hit the retirement age; you can actually apply for divorcee spousal benefit and then at 70 apply for your own retirement benefit.
 As an article on PBS states,